Ed Greenwood: Early life and the Forgotten Realms

-Greenwood grew up in the upscale Toronto suburb of Don Mills.
+Greenwood grew up in the Toronto neighbourhood of Don Mills.
 He began writing stories about the Forgotten Realms as a child, starting in the mid-1960s; they were his "dream space for swords and sorcery stories".
-Greenwood conceived of the Forgotten Realms as one world in a "multiverse" of parallel worlds which includes the Earth.
-He imagined such worlds as being the source of humanity's myths and legends.
+Greenwood conceived of the Forgotten Realms as one world in a "multiverse" of parallel worlds which includes the Earth; he imagined such worlds as being the source of humanity's myths and legends.

 Greenwood discovered the Dungeons & Dragons game in 1975 and soon became a regular player.
 He used the Realms as a setting for his campaigns, which centred on the fictional locales of Waterdeep and Shadowdale, locations that would figure prominently in his later writing.
 According to Greenwood, his players' thirst for detail pushed him to further develop the Forgotten Realms setting: "They want[ed] it to seem real, and work on 'honest jobs' and personal activities, until the whole thing [grew] into far more than a casual campaign."

 Beginning with the periodical's 30th issue in 1979, Greenwood published a series of articles set in the Realms in The Dragon magazine, the first of which was about a monster known as The Curst.
 Greenwood's articles in The Dragon often featured the wizard Elminster describing magic items, monsters, and spells.